What Is the “Public Charge” Rule in U.S. Immigration Law?

 Do I Need an Attorney for My Immigration Case?

-The definition of public charge has changed many times throughout the years, so it would be beneficial to discuss your case with an experienced immigration attorney in Phoenix.
-Many individuals that have received benefits have canceled those benefits out of fear that their immigration case would be dismissed on the grounds of public charge.
-The Ybarra Maldonado Law Group has years of experience fighting immigration cases and is familiar with the updated public charge rules so they will help make sure that nothing will prevent your immigration status case.
+The definition of public charge has changed many times throughout the years.
+Because of this, it would be beneficial to discuss your case with an experienced immigration attorney in Phoenix.
+Many individuals that have received benefits have canceled those benefits out of fear of immigration case dismissal on the grounds of public charge.
+The Ybarra Maldonado Law Group has years of experience fighting immigration cases.
+We are familiar with the updated public charge rules and will make sure nothing will disrupt your immigration status case.

 Contact the Phoenix Immigration Lawyers at YMLG Today

 The Ybarra Maldonado Law Group has helped many immigrant families during their journey to becoming United States citizens.
-If you have questions about your immigration case and if the public charge rule could affect you, call us today at 602-910-4040 or submit an online form.
+You likely have questions about your immigration case and if the public charge rule could affect you.
+Call us today at 602-910-4040 or submit an online form.